|Value||Eligibility||Open date||Close date|

 a.
 Funded by the Faculty of Engineering at the University of Sydney, this Scholarship has been established to provide academic tuition fees to outstanding international higher degree research (HDR) students within the Faculty.

 a.
-The Scholarship is offered subject to the applicant having an unconditional offer of admission for full-time enrolment in a PhD program or an unconditional offer of admission for full-time enrolment in a Masters by Research program with the intent to transfer to PhD after satisfactory completion of the first Progress Review interview within the Faculty of Engineering at the University of Sydney.
+The Scholarship is offered subject to the applicant having an unconditional offer of admission for full-time enrolment in a PhD program or an unconditional offer of admission for full-time enrolment in a Masters by Research program with the intent to transfer to PhD after satisfactory completion of the first annual progress evaluation within the Faculty of Engineering at the University of Sydney.

 b.
 Applicants must be an international student at the time of award.